hangle/Script/documents/DesignNotes/script.md

                     EditCmd              e ($count) < (5)
 </pre>

-<p>NotecardCmd has three children types (NotecardTaskCmd, NextFileCmd, and CardSetCmd). <br />
+<p>NotecardCmd has three children types (NotecardTaskCmd, NextFileCmd, and <br />
+CardSetCmd).
 The sibling CardSet has 6 children types.
-RowerNodeCmd and BoxField are siblings as <br />
+RowerNodeCmd and <br />
-well as parent types.   </p>
+BoxField are siblings as well as parent types.   </p>

-<p>Our List objects of <classname>Cmd type have been assigned symbolic addresses but each <br />
+<p>Our List objects of <classname>Cmd type have been assigned symbolic addresses <br />
-object lacks  the symbolic address of the object to which it is linked.
-In the case of <br />
+but each object lacks  the symbolic address of the object to which it is linked. <br />
-a parent type,  the object lacks a link to its next sibling object and to its first child <br />
+In the case of   a parent type,  the object lacks a link to its next sibling <br />
-object.
-It is the role of the parent classes (NotecardCmd, CardSetCmd, RowerNodeCmd, and <br />
+object and to its first child object.
+It is the role of the parent classes <br />
-BoxFieldCmd) to  establish the linkage of symbolic addresses.   </p>
+(NotecardCmd, CardSetCmd, RowerNodeCmd, and   BoxFieldCmd) to  establish the <br />
+linkage of symbolic addresses.   </p>

-<p>Each parent class instantiates  NodeParent that has two fields (firstChild, tail). <br />
+<p>Each parent class instantiates  NodeParent that has two fields (firstChild, <br />
-firstChild references the initial child and tail references the last child added to <br />
+tail).  'firstChild' references the initial child and tail references the <br />
-the list.
-The function that builds the linked list is Link.append(...) a trait of <br />
+last child   added to   the list.
+The function that builds the linked list <br />
-the parent class.
-It is important to note that objects will be linked by their physical <br />
+is Link.append(...) a trait of the parent class.
+It is important to note <br />
-addresses.   </p>
+that objects will be linked by their physical addresses.   </p>

-<p>The means by which the physical addresses are linked is to take NotecardCmd off the top <br />
+<p>The means by which the physical addresses are linked is to take NotecardCmd <br />
-of the List and to pass all other <classname>Cmd  to NotecardCmd.
-NotecardCmd <br />
+off the top of the List and to pass all other <classname>Cmd  to NotecardCmd. <br />
-“recognizes” it children by the following match statement:  </p>
+NotecardCmd  “recognizes” it children by the following match statement:  </p>

 <pre><code>        val parent = new NodeParent
         var cardSet=null
-    …
+        . . .
         c=&lt;next List element&gt;
         c  match {
             case nf: NextFileCmd=&gt;        Link.append(parent, nf)
             case ft: NotecardTaskCmd=&gt;    Link.append(parent,nf)
             case cs: CardSetCmd=&gt;         Link.append(parent, cs)
                                   cardSet=cs
             case _=&gt;cardSet.attach(c)
 </code></pre>

-<p>When a parent does not “recognize” an object as its child, then  <next List element> <br />
+<p>When a parent does not recognize an object as its child, then <br />
-passed the object off  to another parent class type.
-In the example, CardSet.attach(c) <br />
+<next List element>   passes the object off  to another parent class type.
+In <br />
-is invoked.
-The other parent class have similar code.
-In the case of an EditCmd <br />
+the example, CardSet.attach(c) is invoked.
+The other parent class have similar <br />
-object,  it  passes through three parent types before it is delivered to its parent, <br />
+code.
+In the case of an EditCmd   object,  it  passes through three parent types <br />
-i.e., BoxFieldCmd.   </p>
+before it is delivered to its parent,  i.e., BoxFieldCmd.   </p>

-<p>The translation of physical addresses to symbolic addresses is handled by the method <br />
+<p>The translation of physical addresses to symbolic addresses is handled by the <br />
-'postIds' which is common to all <classname>Cmd classes.
-The following example uses <br />
+method 'postIds' which is common to all <classname>Cmd classes.
+The following <br />
-'postIds' in CardSetCmd.  </p>
+example uses 'postIds' in CardSetCmd.  </p>

-<pre><code>def  postIds {
+<pre><code>    def  postIds {
         postChild
         postNextSibling
         }
 </code></pre>

-<p>CardSetCmd is a parent of other <classname>Cmd objects as well as a child of NotecardCmd. <br />
+<p>CardSetCmd is a parent of other <classname>Cmd objects as well as a child of <br />
+NotecardCmd.
 It must find two symbolic addresses.
-It holds the reference to its first child enabling <br />
+It holds the reference to <br />
-it to return child's symbolic address.
-It also holds the reference to its next sibling <br />
+its first child enabling it to return child's symbolic address.
+It also holds <br />
-to return the siblings symbolic address  .</p>
+the reference to its next sibling to return the siblings symbolic address  .</p>

-<p><classname>Cmd classes that are not parents need only reference the sibling that it is <br />
+<p><classname>Cmd classes that are not parents need only reference the sibling <br />
-linked to, thus:  </p>
+that it is linked to, thus:  </p>

-<pre><code>def postIds {
+<pre><code>    def postIds {
         postNextSibling
         }
 </code></pre>

-<p>Finally with each <classname>Cmd object in List having a symbol address, the symbolic <br />
+<p>Finally with each <classname>Cmd object in List having a symbol address, the <br />
-addresses of other objects, and the argument list passes to it when created, then the <br />
+symbolic addresses of other objects, and the argument list passes to it when <br />
-List is iterated to have  each object print this information to  the '.struct' file.   </p>
+created, then the List is iterated to have  each object print this information <br />
+to  the '.struct' file.   </p>